tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+25+10

+Much patch noise, it appears there's an attempt to guard Makefiles against multiple inclusion.

 Cleanup: Remove long unused sysThreadAvailableStackWithSlack()

 Cleanup: Remove Execution protection violation code, which was only for 32-bit, guarded on other platforms, and disabled by default.

 Cleanup: configure by forcing LOCALE to /bin/true, rather than setting SORT.
-This falls back to the C locale, which works on both illumos and Solaris 11, unlike the SORT fix which only works on illumos.
+This falls back to the C locale (the configure emits a warning to say so), which works on both illumos and Solaris 11, unlike the SORT fix which only works on illumos.

 Cleanup: Remove 32-bit x86 paths.